 Two weeks later, back to normal, 85% of the newbies gone, difficult to understand but the gym wring their hands in delight after pocketed a full year’s subscription and no need to clean up anymore.

 We do find the odd one returning, once a month, expensively dressed in Nikes and Adidas, to clock in, be seen just to leave earning points in that greatest invention of all time: Discovery Vitality!

 Now follow me to the spinning room.
-Loud active types cycling away under influence of loud rock music led by a pedalling screaming role model.
+Loud active types cycling away under the influence of loud rock music led by a pedaling screaming role model.
 They are like working with teenagers.
-It takes two years to teach them to stand and talk, then sixteen to tell them to sit and shut up..
+It takes two years to teach them to stand and talk, then sixteen to tell them to sit and shut up ...

-Next door in the studio some hundred beauties, dressed to kill, hair done and blow dried in the wee hours of the morning dance away kickboxing.
-They belief in laughing at our problems as everyone else does..
+Next door in the studio some hundred beauties, dressed to kill, hair done and blow-dried in the wee hours of the morning dance away kickboxing.
+They believe in laughing at our problems as everyone else does ...